List of relevant configuration files¶

 - Changes to security-related Provider/Server settings (login timeouts, API access lists, etc.)

 Enable Logging with Syslog¶

-As outlined in List of relevant log files, the TeamDrive Host Server logs critical errors and other notable events in various log files by default.
+As outlined in List of relevant log files, the TeamDrive Registration Server logs critical errors and other notable events in various log files by default.

-Starting with Host Server version 3.5 and Yvva 1.2, it is now possible to
+Starting with Registration Server version 3.5 and Yvva 1.2, it is now possible

-redirect the log output of some server components to a local
+to redirect the log output of most server components to a local

 instance as well.